00mjk/isomorfeus-project/isomorfeus-policy/README.md

 ### Combining Policies
 Policies can be combined.
 Across policies, the first Policy rule that permits access wins.
-The local policy is considered first, then the other policies.
+The outer policy is considered first, then the other policies.
-If the local policy allows, then the other policies are not considered.
+If the outer policy allows, then the other policies are not considered.
-If the local policy has a `allow all` or a `allow others` rule, then there is a good chance the other policies are never considered.
+If the outer policy has a `allow all` or a `allow others` rule, then there is a good chance the other policies are never considered.
 The recommended default rule for combined policies is `deny others`.

 Given a:
 ```ruby